Government & Local Law Enforcement Team up for Distracted Driving Awareness Month

 Distracted driving deaths are preventable and averting the loss of life can be as simple as not answering a cell phone when behind the wheel and making the decision to drive responsibly.

-If you have been injured due to the negligence of a distracted driver, reach out to the skilled South Bend auto accident attorneys in at Pfeifer, Morgan & Stesiak right away to discuss your claim for free.
+If you have suffered a personal injury due to the negligence of a distracted driver, reach out to the skilled South Bend auto accident attorneys in at Pfeifer, Morgan & Stesiak right away to discuss your claim for free.
 Our attorneys work on a contingency fee basis, which means we only get paid if we obtain a successful settlement or verdict on your behalf.